mciocchi/atomic_d6/README.md

 Vehicle armor functions identically to character armor:

-- Same Rules as Character Armor: Vehicle armor uses the same Bonus system
+- **Same Rules as Character Armor**: Vehicle armor uses the same Bonus system
-- Armor Bonus: Vehicles with armor gain Bonus to defense against attacks
+- **Armor Bonus**: Vehicles with armor gain Bonus to defense against attacks
-- Armor Types: Vehicles can have light, medium, or heavy armor (or modern equivalents)
+- **Armor Types**: Vehicles can have light, medium, or heavy armor (or modern equivalents)
   - Examples: Light vehicle armor (+1), Reinforced plating (+2), Heavy armor (+3)
-- Integration: Vehicle armor Bonus is added to vehicle Defensive Feats (if vehicles can use Defensive Feats), then converted to Passive Bonus
+- **Integration**: Vehicle armor Bonus is added to vehicle Defensive Feats (if vehicles can use Defensive Feats), then converted to Passive Bonus
-- Tech Level: Higher tech vehicles may have advanced armor (energy shields, reactive plating, etc.)
+- **Tech Level**: Higher tech vehicles may have advanced armor (energy shields, reactive plating, etc.)
-- Maintenance: Vehicle armor can be damaged and requires repairs (like other vehicle systems)
+- **Maintenance**: Vehicle armor can be damaged and requires repairs (like other vehicle systems)

 #### Examples: Armor in Action

-Example 1: Light Armor with Defensive Feat
+**Example 1: Light Armor with Defensive Feat**

-Kaelion (Concept Bonus +4, Swordsman Aspect) wears light leather armor (+.1 Bonus) and uses Dodge to avoid an attack.
+Kaelion (Concept Bonus +4, Swordsman Aspect) wears light leather armor (+1 Bonus) and uses Dodge to avoid an attack.

 - Active Dodge Bonus: +4 (from Swordsman Aspect)
-- Armor Bonus: +.1
+- Armor Bonus: +1
-- Total Active Bonus: +4.1
+- Total Active Bonus: +5
-- Passive Bonus: round(5 *.66) = 3 successes
+- Passive Bonus: round(5 / 2) = 3 successes

 The attacker must roll 3 or more successes to hit Kaelion.

+**Example 2: Heavy Armor with Defensive Feat**

+A knight in full plate armor (+3 Bonus) with Concept Bonus +6 and a "Knight of the Realm" Aspect that applies to Block attempts to block an attack.

+- Active Block Bonus: +6 (from Knight Aspect)
+- Armor Bonus: +3
+- Total Active Bonus: +9
+- Passive Bonus: round(9 / 2) = 5 successes

+The attacker must roll 5 or more successes to hit.
+However, if the knight tried to Dodge instead, they would receive a Malus (typically -1 or -2) due to the heavy armor.

-Example 2: Armor Against Physical Spell
+**Example 3: Armor Against Physical Spell**

 A guard in chainmail (+2 Bonus) with Concept Bonus +2 and no relevant defensive Aspects is targeted by an ice bolt spell.